 During this step, a lot of potential sales get lost in the shuffle or even get passed on from marketing to sales prematurely.
 With the use of an automated approval process, you can ensure that no leads are missed and that they can only shift once they have met certain criteria.

-So as to experience sales and CRM success, it is vital that there is a successful implementation of a lead management program.
+So as to experience sales boost and CRM success, it is vital that there is a successful implementation of a lead management program.
 If a proper lead management system isn’t in place, even a top class CRM system and the most experienced sales team won’t be able to yield the results that you are looking for.